Skip to main content

 How much does Mounjaro cost without insurance?

-People without insurance should ask the prescribing doctor about other prescription medications in the GLP-1 agonist class.
-They, too, are premium-priced brand-name drugs but may cost less per month than Mounjaro.
-They include Zepbound (tirzepatide), Ozempic (semaglutide), Wegovy (semaglutide), Trulicity (dulaglutide), Saxenda (liraglutide), and Victoza (liraglutide), all injections similar to Mounjaro.
+People without insurance should ask the prescribing doctor about other prescription medications similar to Mounjaro, called glucagon-like peptide-1 (GLP-1) receptor agonists.
+Unfortunately, all other GLP-1 agonists are premium-priced brand-name medications, but they may cost less than Mounjaro.
+They include Ozempic (semaglutide), Trulicity (dulaglutide), Saxenda (liraglutide), and Victoza (liraglutide).
+If you are taking a GLP-1 agonist for weight loss without a diagnosis for Type 2 diabetes, it may be beneficial to use those approved for the weight loss indication, such as Zepbound (tirzepatide) or Wegovy (semaglutide).
 Rybelsus (semaglutide), a once-a-day oral tablet, is another alternative that could save hundreds of dollars per month.

-If the monthly cost of any of these drugs provesns too challenging, ask the prescriber for medical advice about other Type 2 diabetes medications you may not have tried yet.
+If the monthly cost of any of these drugs proves too challenging, ask the prescriber for medical advice about other Type 2 diabetes medications that have not yet been tried.
 Many are available in low-priced generic versions.
 However, their effectiveness will differ, as will side effects and drug interactions.
 Most do not dramatically affect body weight as much as the GLP-1 agonists do.

 Mounjaro